kjuq/instant-substituter.nvim/README.md

 **Substitute string with one shortcut.**

 In my daily coding, I repeatedly replace ' with ".
-For that, I used :s/'/"/g or r".
+For that, I used `:s/'/"/g` or `r"`.
 However, that's annoying to type them again and again.

 So, I made this plugin.
-This make it possible to configure substitute shortcuts easily.
-For example, focusing on the line you want to execute substitution then pressing gz replaces ' with " whole of focused line.
+This makes it possible to configure substitute shortcuts easily.
+For example, focusing on the line you want to execute substitution then pressing `gz` replaces ' with " whole of the focused line.

 # Advantages